 There is a school nursing facility in the office for students who are injured or become sick during the school day.
 Students who are ill or injured should report to the school office.
 Students who have a temperature of 100.0 or higher are asked to go home.
 They may return to school after being fever free for 24 hours without the use of Tylenol or Ibuprofen.
 Other school exclusions are listed on the district website.
 The school nurse is not always in the building.
+Students should ask the administrative assistant for assistance if the nurse is unavailable.
+Parents can contact the school nurse by calling the school or sending an email to sarah.blue@k12.sd.us.

-Immunization Records
+Immunization Records and Requirements

-South Dakota Codified Law (SDCL 13-28-7.1) requires any pupil entering school shall, prior to admission, be required to present to school authorities certification from a licensed physician that he or she has received a test, or are in the process of receiving, adequate immunization for childhood diseases
+South Dakota Codified Law 13-28-7.1 (Rev. 2016) requires that any pupil entering school or an early childhood program in this state shall, prior to admission, be required to present to school authorities certification from a licensed physician that the child has received, or is in the process of receiving, adequate immunization against poliomyelitis, diphtheria, pertussis, rubeola (measles), rubella, mumps, tetanus, meningitis and varicella (chickenpox), according to the recommendations of the State Department of Health.